 Death of a loved one is a tragic time and with it comes the added worry of identity theft.
 In recent times, identity theft of the deceased, also known as “tombstone theft” or “ghosting”, has been a rising concern.
-Ghosting occurs when a deceased individual’s personally identifiable information is stolen to commit fraudulent acts such as account takeover, taxpayer ID theft and tax refund fraud, medical ID theft, driver’s license ID theft, or to apply for new credit cards and loans, and even to secure employment, utility services or telecommunications services
+Ghosting identity theft occurs when a deceased individual’s personally identifiable information is stolen to commit fraudulent acts such as account takeover, taxpayer ID theft and tax refund fraud, medical ID theft, driver’s license ID theft, or to apply for new credit cards and loans, and even to secure employment, utility services or telecommunications services

-A National Identity Crime and Misuse Measurement Framework Pilot run by the Australian Attorney-General Department estimates the economic impact of identity crime in Australia is likely to exceed $1.6 billion dollars per year.
+A National Identity Crime and Misuse Measurement Framework Pilot run by the Australian Attorney-General Department estimates the economic impact crimes involving identity theft in Australia is likely to exceed $1.6 billion dollars per year.
 It can take up to six months before government organisations and institutions are updated on the death of an individual, providing thieves ample opportunity to exploit this time lag to acquire and use the deceased’s identity.
 To prevent the reputational and financial costs that arise from tombstone theft, institutions and organisations can apply measures to prevent the use of stolen deceased’s identity from occurring.

 Data Zoo can now help protect companies from identity theft cases based on deceased individual data.
 We are an approved Data Service Broker for the Australian Death Check – a new data cleansing service that is the only official source of national death data for Australia.
 The Australia Death Check service, administered by the Queensland Registry of Births, Deaths and Marriages, has access to more than 3 million Australian death records, which are updated daily.
 It often takes up to six months for organisations to be notified of a death, and fraudsters use this gap to apply online for credit cards, apply for loans and apply for mobile phones or other services.
-The fraudsters may obtain a deceased person’s required details from various sources, including a funeral announcement published in a newspaper.
+The identity fraudsters may obtain a deceased person’s required details from various sources, including a funeral announcement published in a newspaper.

 But first; it is important to understand how the identity of a deceased person can be obtained…